Biochemistry: Lipids

 Lipids comprise a diverse range of molecules and to some extent is a catchall for relatively water-insoluble or nonpolar compounds of biological origin, including waxes, fatty acids, fatty-acid derived phospholipids, sphingolipids, glycolipids, and terpenoids (e.g., retinoids and steroids).
 Some lipids are linear, open-chain aliphatic molecules, while others have ring structures.
 Some are aromatic (with a cyclic [ring] and planar [flat] structure) while others are not.
 Some are flexible, while others are rigid.

 Lipids are usually made from one molecule of glycerol combined with other molecules.
 In triglycerides, the main group of bulk lipids, there is one molecule of glycerol and three fatty acids.
 Fatty acids are considered the monomer in that case, and may be saturated (no double bonds in the carbon chain) or unsaturated (one or more double bonds in the carbon chain).

-Most lipids have some polar character in addition to being largely nonpolar.
+Most lipids have some polar character and are largely nonpolar.
 In general, the bulk of their structure is nonpolar or hydrophobic ("water-fearing"), meaning that it does not interact well with polar solvents like water.
 Another part of their structure is polar or hydrophilic ("water-loving") and will tend to associate with polar solvents like water.
 This makes them amphiphilic molecules (having both hydrophobic and hydrophilic portions).
 In the case of cholesterol, the polar group is a mere –OH (hydroxyl or alcohol).

 In the case of phospholipids, the polar groups are considerably larger and more polar, as described below.

 Lipids are an integral part of our daily diet.
-Most oils and milk products that we use for cooking and eating like butter, cheese, ghee etc., are composed of fats.
+Most oils and milk products that we use for cooking and eating like butter, cheese, ghee etc. are composed of fats.
 Vegetable oils are rich in various polyunsaturated fatty acids (PUFA).
-Lipid-containing foods undergo digestion within the body and are broken into fatty acids and glycerol, which are the final degradation products of fats and lipids.
-Lipids, especially phospholipids, are also used in various pharmaceutical products, either as co-solubilisers (e.g., in parenteral infusions) or else as drug carrier components (e.g., in a liposome or transfersome).
+Lipid-containing foods undergo digestion within the body and are broken into fatty acids and glycerol, the final degradation products of fats and lipids.
+Lipids, especially phospholipids, are also used in various pharmaceutical products, either as co-solubilizers (e.g. in parenteral infusions) or else as drug carrier components (e.g. in a liposome or transfersome).